Types of Lizards

 Common Iguana

 Unfortunately for lizards, life on the earth populated with humans is not all about good times.
-Many Central Americans love the taste of the common iguana so much that they call it "gallina del palo," or "chicken of the tree."
-In Central America, the black iguanas are called garrobos, and the green iguanas are called iguanas, so you might find "sopa de garrobo" or "iguana soup" on some menus.
+Central Americans like to eat the iguanas and think they taste good, calling them “tree chicken”.
+In Central America, the black iguanas are called garrobos, and the green iguanas are called iguanas, so you might find “sopa de garrobo” or “iguana soup” on some menus.
 Charbroiled tail of iguana can also be found.
 The common method of hunting is with a slingshot.
 Freshly killed prey is often held up for display alongside the highway by the hunters, in order to entice buyers.
-Another lizard, the Uromastyx or Spiny-tailed lizard, is commonly eaten in many countries from Northern Africa through the Middle East and in India.
+Another lizard, the uromastyx or spiny-tailed lizard, is commonly eaten in many countries from Northern Africa through the Middle East and in India.

 Common Iguanas are not bad swimmers.
 When attacked, an iguana may jump from a tree or rock into the water to swim away.